-Nine Arch Bridge is one of the most iconic places to visit in the whole of Sri Lanka.
-This mammoth bridge is situated just outside the picturesque town of Ella, deep within the lush jungle, green tea plantations, and bamboo forest.
+The Nine Arch Bridge is one of our favorite places to visit in the whole of Sri Lanka.
+It lies just outside the picturesque town of Ella, deep within the lush jungle, green tea plantations, and a bamboo forest.

 We were unsure how interesting a bridge could really be, but at a massive 25 meters high and 91 meters long, the bridge is an example of incredible architecture and engineering.
 It has stood without steel support for over 100 years!

-Tip: Time your visit for sunrise!
-Afterwards, treat yourself to a coffee with a direct view of the bridge at Asanka Cafe (here is the location).
+Tip: We timed our visit for sunrise!
+It was only a 9-minute drive from our stay.
+Afterwards, we treated ourselves to a coffee with direct views of the bridge at Asanka Cafe (here is the location).
+Highly recommend :)

-Once you reach the summit, you’ll see the three natural infinity pools perched on the edge of the cliff.
-Swim in the pools, chill on the rocks, and enjoy the extraordinary views as you gaze 220 meters below.
-You’ll feel as if youโre on top of the world!
+Once you reach the summit, there are three natural infinity pools perched on the edge of the cliff.
+We swam in the pools and chilled on the rocks, taking in the extraordinary views while gazing down at the 220 meters.
+It feels as if youโre on top of the world here!

-Tip: Please note that there are no safety barriers at the falls, so exercise caution when swimming near the cliff edge.
+Tip: Please note that there are no safety barriers at the falls, so be very careful when swimming near the cliff edge.

 3. Southern Beaches: Swings & Palm Trees